Touring the Road to Hana Independently vs. Guided Tour

 – You don’t have to worry about how you are budgeting your time in order to avoid driving back in the dark.

 – Some of the guided tours will take you around the “back side” of the road to Hana.
-(That road is not approved by the major rental car companies.)
+(That road is prohibited by the major rental car companies.)

 – The view out of the van windows is a bit elevated, which allows you to see views over hedges.

-– You share your experience with a group of strangers – typically around 10 – 12 folks.
+– You share your experience with a group of strangers – typically around 10 other folks.

 – You can’t stop whenever you want.

-2019 Update: We did take a tour in one of the 12-passenger vans.
-See our review of the road to Hana tour with Valley Isle Excursions.
+If you are looking for a tour company, see our review of the road to Hana tour with Valley Isle Excursions.

 17 comments